microsoft/aitour-ai-apps-with-scalable-database/session-delivery-resources/README.md

+# Session delivery resources

+The following resources are intended for a presenter to learn and deliver the session.

 ## How To Use

 Welcome,

-We're glad you are here and look forward to your delivery of this amazing content.
+We're glad you are here and look forward to your delivery of this amazing content!
 As an experienced presenter, we know you know HOW to present so this guide will focus on WHAT you need to present.
 It will provide you a full run-through of the presentation created by the presentation design team.

 Along with the video of the presentation, this document will link to all the assets you need to successfully present including PowerPoint slides and demo instructions & code.

-1. Read document in its entirety.
+1. Read document in its entirety
+2. Familiarize with the Session Delivery Resources PowerPoint
+3. Watch the Session Delivery Resources PPT Recording
+4. Familiarize with the Session Power Point
+5. Watch the Session PPT Recording
-2. Watch the video presentation
+6. Watch the Session PPT Recording with Commentary
-3. Ask questions of the Lead Presenter
+7. Ask questions to the lead presenters

-## File Summary

 | Resources          | Links                            | Description |
 |-------------------|----------------------------------|-------------------|